diegowifi/open-source-fundamentals/success_stories/README.md

 * [jQuery](https://github.com/jquery/jquery) a fast, small, and feature-rich JavaScript library.

+* [Linux](https://github.com/torvalds/linux) a famous computer operating system assembled under the model of free and open source software development and distribution.

+* [OwnCloud](https://github.com/owncloud/core) gives you freedom and control over your own data.
+A personal cloud which runs on your own server.

 * [PHP](https://github.com/php/php-src) is the most popular web programming language on the web, powering Facebook and more than 80% of the web.